 So, you offer massage therapy outside?

 Yes, but it depends on the time of year.
 Since Florida has such extreme heat and unpredictable weather, I don't usually provide massage outdoors during the hurricane/rainy season (i.e., May through November).
-Not only can a storm strike out of nowhere, but massage therapy is hard work, and it would be very unprofessional for me to drip sweat on my clients (gross!).
+Not only can a storm strike out of nowhere, but massage therapy is hard work, and it would be very unprofessional for me to perspire on my clients (gross!).
 So I limit my outside appointments to the cooler, calmer months of the year...
 December through April.

 Will you massage me in my own bed instead of on your massage table?